hahnap4/parabol-tests/README.md

 This way, it will keep the repo clean locally for yourself.

 We already have a .gitignore file set up so that the files in those three folders will not be added to the repo commit.

-**How to update original snapshots for visual comparison tests**

-Use `npx playwright test desktop/visualComparison --update-snapshots` or `npx playwright test mobile/visualComparison --update-snapshots` to update the original snapshot.
-And then you can run the tests as usual.